Care Act 2014 Training: Enhance Your Skills and Understanding

 6. Council workers: People who need to know about preventing problems, giving information, and keeping adults safe.

-7. Street helpers: People who help homeless people or those who can’t get help from the government.
+7. Charity Workers: People who help homeless people or those who can’t get help from the government.

 8. Care home Managers and workers: To know what they should do under the Act.